 (2) LifeCycle

-The first steps are defining the goal of the project, finding a stable, robust source of data for it, and building the smallest working version of pieces to explore the feasibility of it.
-With a confirmed feasible goal, one can then further define the application.
+The first steps in building a Gen AI application are defining the goal of the project, finding a stable, robust source of data for it, and building the smallest working version to explore the feasibility of it.
 B.T.W. the contest requirement was to use generative AI as a uniquely valuable tool in an application which would otherwise be less capable of accomplishing its real world goals.
 For this I created a clinical trials assistant from multiple gen-AI agents.
-First results from hand picked articles which had complex medical terms showed that text summarization by the Gemini-2-*, Gemini-1-* and Gamma-3-* models gave very good results that did not require a medical background to understand.
-The prompts I used were simple and instructive zero-shot prompts.
-I used deterministice generative settings (temperature=0) with all agents.
-Neither model fine-tuning, nor parameter efficient tuning were deemed to be necessary for this prototype.

 Standard software requirements, analysis, design and implementation were followed with additional elements added for generative AI architecture.